apocalypticartcollective/eft/about.md

 &nbsp;

-## Statement on AI
+## Statement on A.I.

-No AI tools were used in the creation of this work.
-All writing, editing, and research was done by the author (with the exception of editorial support performed by humans referenced elsewhere on this page).
+No A.I. tools were used in the creation of this work.
+All writing, editing, and research was done by the author (with the exception of editorial performed by humans as noted elsewhere on this page).
 My m-dashes are my own!

 <br />

-AI coding tools *were* used to support the development of this website: the author makes no claim to be a web developer.
+A.I. coding tools *were* used to support the development of this website: the author makes no claim to be a web developer.

 &nbsp;